nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `UI` component,

-* Executes user commands using the `Logic` component.
+* Executes user commands using the `Logic` component through `CommandBox`.
 * Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
 * Responds to events raised from various parts of the App and updates the UI accordingly.
+For example, when the user has made changes to the underlying `Model` data by deleting a task, the `statusBar` will update its `syncStatus` field through `UserInboxChangedEvent`.

+**The `UserInboxPanel`:**
+- Consists of two sub-components, namely, `TaskListPanel` and `EventListPanel`.
+- These two panels consists of:
+1. A header in the form of `Label` i.e. "Tasks" for `TaskListPanel` and "Events" for `EventListPanel`
+2. Corresponding `ListView` i.e. `taskList` for `TaskListPanel` and `eventList` for `EventListPanel`
+- The visibility of these two sub-components will be altered according to the command entered.
+For example, if the user wants to list tasks whose deadlines are set before next Monday, he would type in `list t d/next Monday`.
+This command would set the visibility of `EventListPanel` to hidden so that the user can use the entire window to list the tasks he/she is interested in.

 ### 2.3.
 Logic component